Social-Travellers/trophy-hunter/Readme.md

  * [ ] Optional: Pinpoint specific address
  * [ ] Optional: Add onto calendar option
  * [ ] Optional: Profile section to add extra info
- * [ ] Optional: Anonymize user info till they agree to meet and are accepted by a group